SmailikHappy/smailikhappy.github.io/_posts/2025-04-12-Slime_mold_tool.md

 My team is working on a game called [Katharsi](../Katharsi).
 One of my tasks was to create a tool for artists to spread the slime mold (the goop) around the game environment.
 In this article I will explain the plugin I created for this tool and how the generation is built on top of it.

-> The source code of the plugin and this tool is available on [<i class="fab fa-github"></i> GitHub](https://github.com/SmailikHappy/SlimeMoldTool), where you can also find instructions on how to use adjust it for you own project.
+> The source code of the plugin and this tool is available on [<i class="fab fa-github"></i> GitHub](https://github.com/SmailikHappy/SlimeMoldTool), where you can also find instructions on how to use it for you own project.
 {: .prompt-tip}